FAQs

 Does the Lowcountry Food Bank provide mobile food distributions in the communities it serves?

-To help provide equitable food distribution where it is needed, Lowcountry Food Bank also holds direct mobile food distributions in communities throughout coastal South Carolina to reach our neighbors who may not have access to a food pantry.
+To help provide fair food distribution where it is needed, Lowcountry Food Bank also holds direct mobile food distributions in communities throughout coastal South Carolina to reach our neighbors who may not have access to a food pantry.

 Does the Lowcountry Food Bank distribute fresh fruits and vegetables to people who experience food insecurity?